What are the Different Beauty Therapist Jobs?

 Some beauty therapists may also work in health clubs or other facilities that cater to members.
 Instead of cosmetics or spa treatments, key job functions may focus on business development.
 For example, this type of beauty therapist job could help with marketing initiatives and communicating beauty and health-related services to members.
 This position may also keep track of product sales and monitor the treatments that members are most interested in.
 Another crucial function could be inventory control for spa or health products.

-The type of beauty therapist training a person receives will most likely be determined their desired specialty.
+The type of beauty therapist training a person receives will most likely be determined by their desired specialty.
 Completing an esthetician licensure program, for example, may prepare you to work in the skincare and makeup industry.
 Medical assistant programs may be beneficial to those interested in working in patient clinics.
-Beauty therapy certification is provided international organizations such as The Confederation of International Beauty Therapy and Cosmetology (CIBTAC) and The International Therapy Examination Council (ITEC).
+Beauty therapy certification is provided by international organizations such as The Confederation of International Beauty Therapy and Cosmetology (CIBTAC) and The International Therapy Examination Council (ITEC).
 People may also be required to follow local or national regulations regarding regional credentials.